1mrln/Spike-dog/README.md

 ![code3](stranger_block.jpg)

 ### The Dodge block
-Right now, our Spike Dog is able to move forward.
+Right now, your Spike Dog is able to move forward.
 You might already know that it will not stop and run into things.
-With the nect function we are going to change this.
-Again we use a *define* block and stop the actions of other blocks (yellow brick).
-We use the purple brick and write an "A" to indicate that we are in block *"Ausweichen"*.
+With the next function you are going to change this.
+Again, use a *define* block and stop the actions of other blocks (yellow brick).
+Then use the purple brick and write an "A" to indicate that Spike Dog is in block *"Ausweichen"*.
 Now you could us a *control brick* and say "If we detect something close to use, then do this..".
 This works perfectly fine and you are welcome to try it out!

-But we want more functionality.
-That's why we use an *falls-dann control brick*.
+But we wanted more functionality.
+That's why we advise to use an *falls-dann control brick*.
 Under *sensors* you will find the brick that we will us as our condition: "if our colour sensor F will detects a specific colour".
-Then we define, what should happen if that condition appears: We will go to the function blocks we defined earlier.
+Then define, what should happen if that condition appears: It will go to the function blocks you defined earlier.
-In our case, we use yellow to indicate something familiar and start the *Greeting block*.
+Then use the colour yellow to indicate something familiar and start the *Greeting block*.
 When the sensor detects something magenta it will start the *Stranger block* instead.
-In both cases we will jump to the *Movement block* afterwards.
+In both cases it will jump to the *Movement block* afterwards.

-Now we continue with the case that the colour sensor doesn't recognize magenta or yellow.
+Now continue with the case that the colour sensor doesn't recognize magenta or yellow.
 Then it will stop all movement and wait for 1s.

 **Be careful: Choose both motors to stop the movement completely!**

-Then we use a *movement brick* to make the wheels turn two times.
+Then use a *movement brick* to make the wheels turn two times.
 Use the arrow to choose a backwards diretion.
-To finish the dodge maneuver we use another *movement brick* and starte a rotation in any direction.
+To finish the dodge maneuver use another *movement brick* and start a rotation in any direction.
 We choose 100 degrees to the left, but you are welcome to change this to your preferences.

-Then after another short break we will start the *Movement block* again.
+Then after another short break it will start the *Movement block* again.
 This makes the Spike Dog stop, move backwards and turn after detecting something.
 Now the Spike Dog is able to take a walk with you and hold a defined distance to you.

 ![code4](dodge_block.jpg)

 ### The Heel block
-Right now, our Spike Dog is theoretically able to walk forward, dodge things and react to colours.
+Right now, Spike Dog is theoretically able to walk forward, dodge things and react to colours.
 But what if you want to take it for a walk?
-Again we start with a *define brick* and stop other blocks.
-The F ("bei Fuß") will indicate that we are in this block.
-We use two *movement bricks* to start the forward movement and set the speed to 40%.
-We will later learn how the *Heel function* is activated.
+Again start with a *define brick* and stop other blocks.
+The F ("bei Fuß") will indicate that is in this block.
+Use two *movement bricks* to start the forward movement and set the speed to 40%.
+We will explain how the *Heel function* is activated later.
 For now, just know that it will work, until you press the button (See yellow block *repeat until*).
-Now we use three *if..then* bricks for three conditions.
+Now use three *if..then* bricks for three conditions.
 1. If the Spike dog is farther away than 15cm it starts moving.
 2. If the distance is exactly 15cm it will stop moving.
 3. And if the distance is shorter than 15cm it will move backwards.

-This will be repeated until, you push the button.
+This will be repeated until you push the button.
 Then the *Movement block* will start again.

 ![code5](heel_block.jpg)

 ### The Main block
-Before, we defined some functions but we weren't able to start them.
-We will bring everthing together now and code our Main block.
-We use a "*Wenn Programm startet*" brick first.
-Then we use a *movement brick* to define which motors are responsible for movement in this block.
-We use a *control brick* to repeat the next bricks continously.
+Before, you defined some functions but you weren't able to start them.
+You will bring everthing together now and code the Main block.
+Use a "*Wenn Programm startet*" brick first.
+Then use a *movement brick* to define which motors are responsible for movement in this block.
+Use a *control brick* to repeat the next bricks continously.
 If everything is normal, the Spike Dog will follow the instructions of the *Movement block*.
-Now we add conditions: If the *distance sensor* detects something closer than 30cm, we will go to the *Dodge block*.
-In case the button is pushed, we will go to the *Heel block*.
+Now you add conditions: If the *distance sensor* detects something closer than 30cm, it will go to the *Dodge block*.
+In case the button is pushed, it will go to the *Heel block*.
 We already introduced those blocks and their funtionalities earlier, so you should be familiar with them already.

-With this our code is finished and your Spike Dog is ready to explore the world.
+With this your code is finished and your Spike Dog is ready to explore the world.

 ![code6](main_block.jpg)